Bio

 Throughout his career, he has performed with various renowned ensembles, including the Moravian Philharmonic Olomouc (B. Martinů), the Hradec Králové Philharmonic (A. Piazzolla), and the Brno Philharmonic (T. Larcher, L. Berio).

-He has a long-standing collaboration with singer-songwriter Pavel Čadek, with whom he has recorded three albums (Cellofolk, 20-30, Stepní vlk), the last of which was nominated for the Anděl Award in 2023.
-In the world music scene, he regularly performs with the klezmer project Nišma (Š. Jakubíček, M. Kříž).
+He has collaborated for many years with singer-songwriter Pavel Čadek, with whom he recorded four albums (Cellofolk, 20-30, Stepní vlk, and Cellem Vpřed!).
+The album Stepní vlk was nominated for the Anděl Award 2023.
+In the field of world music, he regularly performs with the klezmer project Nišma, which released its debut album Noch a Glezl Vayn in 2026 (Š. Jakubíček, M. Kříž).

 As a musician or arranger, he has contributed to albums by various artists, including Klára Veselá (W.O.M.E.N), the band Plachý host (Poslední pokušení), and singer-songwriter Ivo Cicvárek (Padá).
 Additionally, he has collaborated as a musician or composer with projects such as Czech Virtuosi, Shadow Quartet, Mozartovy děti, Hazafele, Joel Bros, Já, secese / iMucha, Hausopera, Mikroteatro and others.